 - National, state, and local trade association governance, operations and contracting

-Larry was one of the drafters of Model Nonprofit Corporation Act, Third Edition, currently serves as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association’s Business Law Section, and is chairing the effort to revise and update that model statute.
+Larry led the successful five-year effort to prepare and issue the Model Nonprofit Corporation Act, Fourth Edition, as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association’s Business Law Section.
+He also was one of the drafters of Model Nonprofit Corporation Act, Third Edition.

 Health and Health Insurance Law